Sawyersjon/web-Sprint-Challenge-User-Interface-and-Git/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+Semantic HTML are tags which names clearly describe exactly what they are going to be used for in the structure of the web page.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.
+Block will start on a new line and take up the entire width available.
+Inline doesn't start on a new line and will only take up the amount of width that it needs.

 3. What are the 4 areas of the box model?

+margin, border, padding, content

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+The cross axis.

 5. Explain why git is valuable to a team of developers.

+Because it gives you version control and allows you to comment and let other developers know exactly what you changed from the last version that was pushed.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.